My Background - “Watching the tide roll away”

 My research - "Measuring and simulating the tide roll away"

 Tidal wetlands also provide so-called ecosystem services - that are benefits contributing to the wellfare of human societies.
 Indeed, large centres of human population - including mega cities like New York, Shanghai, London, etc. and countries like the Netherlands and Bangladesh - have developed in estuaries and deltas of large rivers.
 People living along coasts, river deltas and estuaries depend on the valuable ecosystem services provided by tidal wetlands, such as their contribution to fisheries production, buffering against the impacts of flood risks, regulation of a healthy water quality, and climate regulation by removal of CO2 from the atmosphere.
-But human impacts, such as sea level rise due to climate warming, pollution and river and coastal engineering works, are challenging the sustainability of tidal wetlands.
-Therefore, scientific knowledge on tidal wetland functioning and how that depends on the interactions between physical, chemical, biological and anthropogenic processes, is of key importance for the sustainable managment of rivers, estuaries and coastal zones, and the safegarding of their valuable ecosystem services to human society.
+But human impacts, such as sea level rise due to climate warming, pollution and river and coastal engineering works, are challenging the sustainability of deltas, estuaries, and their tidal wetlands.
+Therefore, scientific knowledge on tidal wetland functioning and how that depends on the interactions between physical, chemical, biological and anthropogenic processes, is of key importance for the sustainable management of rivers, estuaries and coastal zones, and the safegarding of their valuable ecosystem services to human society.

 Together with colleagues of the Ecosystem Management research group, we study the dynamics of coastal marshes, estuaries and rivers, in support of their sustainable management.
 We focus on interactions between flow hydrodynamics (tides and waves), sediment transport (sand and mud erosion and deposition), geomorphological dynamics (such as channel formation and land accretion with sea level rise) and vegetation dynamics (such as colonization and die-back), and how these eco-geomorphic feedbacks control the response of (tidal) river systems to global change and human impacts.
 Particular research questions include: